 So what’s a baker to do?
 Use digital scales and use recipes that specify weights, whether by dry ounces or grams.
-American cookbook publishers – not necessarily the authors – are notoriously reluctant to give up the volume measure for dry ingredients although many recent books are at least giving multiple measures, so if the author says “4 1/2 cups of flour” there will hopefully at least be an equivalent weight included in dry ounces and, with luck, grams as well, perhaps somewhere in the introduction section.
+American cookbook publishers – not necessarily the authors – are notoriously reluctant to give up the volume measure for dry ingredients although many recent books are at least giving multiple measures, so if the author says “4½ cups of flour” there will hopefully at least be an equivalent weight included in dry ounces and, with luck, grams as well, if not right there in the recipe, perhaps somewhere in the introduction section.

 Also, keep in mind that many baker authors bake in large quantities so the recipes they use themselves are large and use big 20 kg bags of flour as a basis.
-So when they pass these recipes on to the book’s editor, they are the ones left to scale down the recipes to “home” sizes.
-And often enough, the editors (or even more likely their assistants) mess up the conversions.
+So when they pass these recipes on to the book’s editors, they are the ones left to scale down the recipes to “home” sizes.
+And often enough, the editors mess up the conversions.
 While the original recipe the baker author uses is tried and true and most likely in grams, what comes out in print can have a fair number of errors.
 In such cases, don’t blame the author and instead go by the larger volume amounts and scale down from that yourself.
 Chances are you’ll be more accurate this way.

 So according to the Yumarama Bread Blog, how big is a cup of flour?
 I presume 4.5 oz or 127 grams unless a specific weight is given in the recipe or elsewhere in the book.
 If I can, I’ll always try to go for a recipe that includes weights over one that uses only cups.
 And better still if it includes grams as they’re much easier to increase/decrease and, being smaller, are more accurate.